Filling My Bucket

 Still there are times when I fixate on the negative.
 Perhaps it is an interaction that didn’t go quite as I planned or something slightly awkward that happened.
 I think this kind of thinking can get addictive if you allow yourself to indulge in it too much.
 In that spirit, I ordered a book for Mr. Man for his birthday, that is really a reminder for me in disguise.

-It is called How Full Is Your Bucket by Tom Rath and Donald O. Clifton.
+This books is an analog to the original book written for adults called How Full Is Your Bucket by Tom Rath and Donald O. Clifton.
 I will admit I have never read adult version.
 I just might check it out now.

 2 Replies to “Filling My Bucket”